Comparing Graphs via Persistence Distortion: Notations and Proposed Distance Measure for Graphs

 Figure \ref{fig:graphexample} gives an example of the 0-th persistence diagram $\mathrm{Dg}_0 (f)$ with the basepoint $\bp$ in edge $(v_0,v_1)$.
 As we sweep the graph top-down in terms of the geodesic function $f$, a new connected component is created as we pass through a \emph{local maximum} $\birthp$ of the function $f = d_G(\bp, \cdot)$.
-A local maximum of $f$, such as $u$ in Figure \ref{fig:graphexample} (b), is not necessarily a graph node from $V$.
-Two connected components in the super-level set can only merge at an \emph{up-fork saddle} $\deathp$ of the function $f$: The up-fork saddle $\deathp$ is a point such that within a sufficiently small neighborhood of $\deathp$, there are at least two branches incident on $\deathp$ with function values larger than $\deathp$.
+A local maximum of $f$ such as $u$ in Figure \ref{fig:graphexample} (b) is not necessarily a graph node from $V$.
+Two connected components in the super-level set can only merge at an \emph{up-fork saddle} $\deathp$ of the function $f$: The up-fork saddle $\deathp$ is a point that has a neighborhood with at least two branches incident on $\deathp$ whose function values are larger than $\deathp$.
 Each point $(\perb,\perd)$ in the persistence diagram is called a \emph{persistence point}, corresponding to the creation and death of some connected component: At time $\perb$, a new component is created in $X^\perb$ at a local maximum $\birthp \in G$ with $f(\birthp) = \perb$.
 At time $\perd$ and at an up-fork saddle $\deathp \in G$ with $f(\deathp) = \perd$, this component merges with another component created earlier.
-We refer to the pair of points $(\birthp, \deathp)$ from the graph $G$ as the \emph{critical-pair} corresponding to persistent point $(\perb, \perd)$.
+We refer to the pair of points $(\birthp, \deathp)$ from the graph $G$ as the \emph{critical-pair} corresponding to the persistent point $(\perb, \perd)$.
 We call $\perb$ and $\perd$ the \emph{birth-time} and \emph{death-time}, respectively.
 The plane containing the persistence diagram is called the \emph{\birthdeath{} plane}.

 Finally, given two finite persistence diagrams $\mathrm{Dg} = \{ p_1, \ldots, p_\ell \in \reals^2 \}$ and $\mathrm{Dg}' = \{ q_1, \ldots, q_k \in \reals^2 \}$, a common distance measure for them, the \emph{bottleneck distance} $d_B (\mathrm{Dg}, \mathrm{Dg}')$ \cite{CEH07}, is defined as follows: Consider $\mathrm{Dg}$ and $\mathrm{Dg}'$ as two finite sets of points in the plane (where points may overlap).
 Call $L = \{(x,x) \in \reals^2\}$ the \emph{diagonal} of the birth-death plane.